 The Director of Sport (CTM - Carlos Mills) is responsible for:

-- Ensuring appropriate First Aid cover is available at all sports activities - Ensuring First Aid kits are available for all matches Ensuring that any sport-related incident is recorded on an Incident Report form (when the Evolve Accident Book is operational, staff will record incidents electronically).
+- Ensuring appropriate First Aid cover is available at all sports activities - Ensuring First Aid kits are available for all matches. - Ensuring that any sport-related incident is recorded on the Evolve Accident Book system.

 All staff are responsible for: